 SYNONYMS: Cushing’s syndrome or disease; hyperglucocorticoidism

-- Canine hyperadrenocorticism is a common disorder caused by excessive endogenous or exogenous glucocorticoids and may be pituitary-dependent (E-N01), adrenal-dependent (E-N09), or iatrogenic (E-M04)
+· Canine hyperadrenocorticism is a common disorder caused by excessive endogenous or exogenous glucocorticoids and may be pituitary-dependent (E-N01), adrenal-dependent (E-N09), or iatrogenic (E-M04)

-- Most common mechanism: Functional corticotroph (ACTH-secreting) adenoma of the pituitary (pars distalis or pars intermedia) that causes bilateral adrenal cortical hypertrophy and hyperplasia primarily of the zona fasciculata
+· Most common mechanism (pituitary-dependent hyperadrenocorticism): Functional corticotroph (ACTH-secreting) adenoma of the pituitary (pars distalis or pars intermedia) à bilateral adrenal cortical hypertrophy and hyperplasia primarily of the zona fasciculata

-- Anti-inflammatory effects of corticosteroids are due to down-regulation of expression of target genes (i.e. those encoding COX-2, phospholipase A2, and nitric oxide synthase) and up-regulation of genes that encode anti-inflammatory proteins (i.e., lipocortin 1, which inhibits release of arachidonic acid from membrane phospholipids)
+· Anti-inflammatory effects are due to down-regulation of expression of target genes (i.e. those encoding COX-2, phospholipase A2, and nitric oxide synthase) and up-regulation of genes that encode anti-inflammatory proteins (i.e., lipocortin 1, which inhibits release of arachidonic acid from membrane phospholipids)

 TYPICAL CLINICAL FINDINGS: